 Experiential retail is more relevant than ever.
 Due to the pandemic and months of lockdowns, some inner cities seem like one of a ghost town, even though many retailers have tried to survive the crisis through online presences and with special services.

-Especially now with people starving for face-to-face interactions and feeling a completely new need for personal exchange experiential retail plays a crucial role, if retailers want to gain a decisive advantage over (online) competitors.
+Especially now with people starving for face-to-face interactions and feeling a completely new need for personal exchange experiential retail plays a crucial role, if retailers want to gain a decisive competitive advantage.
 Your customers and their commitment is the highest priority in experiential retail.
-Sales will follow with friendly, competent salespeople and good services automatically – through the loyalty of your satisfied customers.
+Sales will follow with friendly, knowledgeable salespeople and good services automatically – through the loyalty of your satisfied customers.

 Marketing & Communication Manager mPocket